Description

 AveDuration:

-• The average days below previous high over 5 years of Volatility less than 15% is 55 days, which is lower, thus better compared to the benchmark SPY (122 days) in the same period.
+• The average days under water over 5 years of Volatility less than 15% is 55 days, which is smaller, thus better compared to the benchmark SPY (122 days) in the same period.

-• Compared with SPY (179 days) in the period of the last 3 years, the average time in days below previous high water mark of 75 days is lower, thus better.
+• During the last 3 years, the average time in days below previous high water mark is 74 days, which is lower, thus better than the value of 179 days from the benchmark.

 Performance (YTD)